MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-troubleshooting.md

 ```

 Some proxies require authentication.
 The format of the `HTTP_PROXY` or `HTTPS_PROXY` environment variables should include the authentication, such as `HTTPS_PROXY="https://username:password@proxy-server:port"`.
 For details, see [How to configure proxies for the Azure SDK for Python](/azure/developer/python/sdk/azure-sdk-configure-proxy?tabs=bash).

+## Service principals

+For information on troubleshooting service principals, see [Cleanup and Troubleshooting](./azure-cli-sp-tutorial-8.md#troubleshoot-service-principals) in the [Work with service principals](./azure-cli-sp-tutorial-1.md) tutorial.

 ## Other issues